http://www.pacific.edu/Academics/Schools-and-Colleges/School-of-Engineering-and-Computer-Science/Academics-/Majors/Mechanical-Engineering-.html

 Jiancheng Liu, Professor of Mechanical Engineering, 2006, BS, Taiyuan University of Technology (China), 1984; MS, 1987; PhD, Himeji Institute of Technology, now named University of Hyogo (Japan), 1996.
 Manufacturing, machine design.

-Andy Lutz, Professor in Practice in Mechanical Engineering, BS (1981), MS (1983) and PhD (1988) in Mechanical Engineering University of California Davis.
+Andy Lutz, Lecturer, BS (1981), MS (1983) and PhD (1988) in Mechanical Engineering University of California Davis.
 Retired from Sandia National Laboratories (2010).
 Combustion modeling, numerical methods, energy systems analysis, thermodynamics, fluid dynamics, dynamics.